Egyptian Witch Books: 13 Must-Reads on Ancient Egyptian Myth & Magick

 1. The Complete Gods and Goddesses of Ancient Egypt by Richard H. Wilkinson

 There were literally hundreds of Ancient Egyptian gods and goddesses over the centuries and this book does a wonderful job of addressing many of them.
 Gods and goddesses I’d never heard of were included in great detail.
 A must-have reference book for the Egyptian witch’s library.
+Plus the pictures are just beautiful.

 2. The Egyptian Book of the Dead